DaemonAlex/qbx_vehiclefeatures/README.md

 # Statebags
 - [Player] `insideTrunk` (boolean): Indicates if the player is inside a trunk.
 - **(DEPRECATED)** [Player] `isKidnapped` (boolean): Tracks if the player is kidnapped (e.g., being carried or escorted).

+# Server Export
+- `exports.qbx_vehiclefeatures:ensureVehicleItems(entity)`: For adding the visual items on vehicle spawn if no vehicleid entity statebag is used.

 `isKidnapped` state does have backwards compatibility for **qb-kidnapping:client:SetKidnapping** but will be deprecated in the future.